open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 [Git help](https://git-scm.com/) - An encyclopedia of useful git workflows and terminology explanations.
 [Other helpful links and videos](vi-faq.md#Helpful_Links)

+## Next Section **→**

+In the next section, you will learn the process for creating and resolving issues with GitHub.

 #### Return to [First Steps](vi-first-steps.md#Step_5_-_Keeping_Fork_Updated)